domitriusclark/basic-gatsby-theme-config/README.md

-** remember you will be utilizing yarn workspaces inside of your theme space **
+**!! remember you will be utilizing yarn workspaces inside of your theme space**

 # Get started: